Arctvrvs/64-bit-CPU/docs/lsu.md

 A lightweight Python `LSU` model mirrors this behavior for unit tests.
 It uses the `DataMemoryModel` helper to service load and store operations.
+When provided a `CoverageModel` instance the LSU records TLB hit/miss statistics, lookup latency and permission faults.
+Page walks issued to its `PageWalker8` helper are logged as well along with any resulting faults.